chadmcrowell/killercoda-scenarios/cka/restart-policy/intro.md

 ### Welcome !

-In this scenario, we'll learn how to build and run a Docker container!
+In this scenario, we'll learn how to run a pod and change the restart policy.

 **ENJOY!**